Could Liver Disease Affect Your Brain?

-According to the study, people with hepatitis B and C have a higher risk of developing the brain disorder.
-But that doesn't mean hepatitis causes Parkinson's disease.
+Research suggests people with hepatitis B and C have a higher risk of developing Parkinson's disease.
 A neurologist explains.

 You may have seen recent headlines tying hepatitis to Parkinson's disease.
 In a study published in the journal Neurology, researchers reported that people who have hepatitis B or C may have a higher risk of developing the neurodegenerative brain disorder.